 The Redskins downgraded at quarterback this offseason, sending a third-round pick and a talented cornerback to the Chiefs for Alex Smith.
 Kirk Cousins wouldn't even negotiate with Washington, so he's currently deciding where he'll play next.
 Cousins has told the media that he wants to play for a team that could win a Super Bowl right away, so that would eliminate organizations like the Browns and Jets.
 Denver and Minnesota seem like the greatest possibilities for that.
-I don't think the Vikings will sign him, as they could opt to stick with two of their current signal-callers instead.
-The Broncos, meanwhile, are going to put a ton of energy into signing Cousins because they know they're a talented quarterback and a couple of offensive linemen away from perhaps winning the Lombardi Trophy.
+The Vikings are seen by some as the favorite, but Yahoo!'s Charles Robinson reported that the Broncos have plans to clear $50 million in cap space, which would give Denver the edge.

 Sam Darnold, QB, USC

 A year ago at this time, Sam Darnold was the consensus top prospect for the 2018 NFL Draft.
-However, Darnold had a disappointing 2017 campaign, and I've heard that front-office personnel are concerned that he's not ready for the bright lights of the NFL.
-He could still be chosen in the top five, but he may fall to the middle of the opening round.
-Perhaps the Cardinals will be able to take him at No. 15 overall (or maybe a bit higher via a trade) as a replacement for the retired Carson Palmer.
+Darnold had a disappointing 2017 campaign, and I've heard that front-office personnel are concerned that he's not ready for the bright lights of the NFL.
+However, Charlie Campbell is reporting that Sam Darnold is the favorite to go No. 1 overall to the Browns, and I believe he'll be proven to be correct.

 Nick Foles, QB, Eagles

 There are tons of teams desperate for a quarterback this offseason.
 The Bills are drafting 21st and 22nd, so it's unlikely that they'll have a chance to obtain the quarterback they want in the 2018 NFL Draft.
 They'll have to either sign or trade for a signal-caller, and I think Nick Foles is a strong possibility.
-The reigning Super Bowl MVP undoubtedly has some believers.
-I think the Eagles could get Buffalo's 22nd-overall pick for Foles.
-Philadelphia almost has to trade him.
-The only alternative is to carry him as a backup in 2018 and then get a third-round compensatory pick for him in the 2020 NFL Draft.
+However, the reigning Super Bowl MVP is also likely to remain in Philadelphia, especially in the wake of the news that Carson Wentz is unlikely to be ready by the season opener.
+I could see general manager Howie Roseman being patient and dealing Foles prior to the 2018 trade deadline in late October.